sumup-oss/collector/README.md

 To avoid unnecessary renders, we recommend providing `onDispatch` as a memoized function.

+> The above code snippet demonstrates how to push the events to the Google Analytics data layer.
+This is just an example, Collector is agnostic of the analytics solution you use.
+In fact it's not even tied to analytics, you could just as well send the data to a structured logging service or anywhere else.

 ### TrackingView

 The TrackingView is responsible for storing the `view` value.
-It is recommended to have one TrackingView per "page".
+It is recommended to have one TrackingView per ["page view"](#page-view).

 ```jsx
 import React from 'react';